alokjha2/skillsApp/README.md

 # Skills App UI

-I love learning, I sometimes read read 2 books a day, do lot of courses from neuroscience to finance, to design, so thought of making skills App
+I love learning, I sometimes read 2 books a day, do lot of courses from neuroscience to finance, to design, so thought of making skills App

 #### Screenshots